Craniofacial-Deafness-Hand Syndrome

 Beijing, CN

-Xue Gao practices in Beijing, China.
+Xue Gao practices practicing medicine in Beijing, China.
 Gao is rated as an Elite expert by MediFind in the treatment of Craniofacial-Deafness-Hand Syndrome.
-Their top areas of expertise are Craniofacial-Deafness-Hand Syndrome, Deafness Craniofacial Syndrome, Nonsyndromic Hearing Loss, and Hearing Loss.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Craniofacial-Deafness-Hand Syndrome, Hearing Loss, Nonsyndromic Hearing Loss, and Deafness Craniofacial Syndrome.

 Learn about our expert tiers